magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_css.md

 <p class="q">need clarification to rephrase about the recursive call</p>

-You can find more information about the Magento UI library responsive mixin usage at <code>&lt;your_Magento_instance&gt;/pub/static/frontend/Magento/blank/en_US/css/docs/responsive.html</code>.
+You can find more information about the Magento UI library responsive mixin usage at <code>&lt;your_Magento_instance&gt;/pub/static/frontend/Magento/blank/en_US/css/docs/responsive.html</code> (view in a browser).

 <h2 id="fedg_rwd_css_break">Breakpoints</h2>

-Responsive design uses <a href="http://www.w3.org/TR/css3-mediaqueries/" target="_blank">CSS3 media queries</a> (an extension of the `@media` rule) to adapt the layout to the viewport.

 Breakpoints are used in the CSS code to set up a viewport at which the design switches from the mobile to the desktop version.